Thirty-fourth Amendment of the Constitution of Ireland: Petitions

 The provisional referendum certificate was issued on 25 May 2015 and published the following day in Iris Oifigiúil.
 Two separate petitions challenging the certificate were lodged within the time limit and considered in the High Court on 5 June 2015.
 The petitioners, Gerry Walshe and Maurice J. Lyons, were lay litigants.
 Walsh argued that political parties receiving state funding should have been prohibited from campaigning; that copies of the amendment should have been available at post offices; and that the secrecy of the ballot was compromised by serial numbers on ballot papers and CCTV cameras in some polling stations.
 Lyons argued that the amendment is too vaguely worded and incompatible with the constitution's Christian ethos and reference to "woman ... in the home"; and also that non-voters should have been counted as no-voters.
 Nicholas Kearns, President of the High Court, dismissed both applications and awarded costs against the petitioners.
 Walshe and Lyons appealed the decisions, and on 29 June the Court of Appeal scheduled hearings for 30 July.
 On 30 July the court upheld the dismissals and the costs awards against both petitioners.
-The remaining steps were as prescribed by the Referendum Act 1994: on 24 August the High Court's Master formally notified the referendum returning officer Ríona Ní Fhlanghaile that it had not accepted any petition; on 28 August Ní Fhlanghaile sent the final referendum certificate to the Taoiseach and President; on 29 August the President signing the amendment into law.
+The remaining steps were as prescribed by the Referendum Act 1994: on 24 August the High Court's Master formally notified the referendum returning officer Ríona Ní Fhlanghaile that it had not accepted any petition; on 28 August Ní Fhlanghaile sent the final referendum certificate to the Taoiseach and President; on 29 August the President signed the amendment into law.

 Meanwhile, on 27 August, both Walshe and Lyons applied to the Supreme Court to overturn the Court of Appeal decision, although neither sought a stay on the Master or returning officer's actions, and their applications did not prevent the bill being signed into law.
 On 16 September, the Supreme Court refused leave to appeal, stating neither applicant had raised any points of substance.
 The Supreme Court criticised the decision to finalise the referendum certificate before it had made its decision; however, the High Court on 23 September rejected a claim by Walshe that the certificate was therefore invalid.
 The President's office and the Department of the Environment also stated they had acted in accordance with the law.
 The Master of the High Court said the problem arose because the Referendum Act 1994 did not take account of the Court of Appeal, created in 2014 under the Thirty-third Amendment of the Constitution.
 Lecturer Conor O'Mahony suggested the Master, though not obliged to wait for a Supreme Court appeal, might better have chosen to do so.
 The Supreme Court suggested that the applicants' failure to request a stay on the Court of Appeal decision pending request for a Supreme Court Appeal was a consequence of their being lay litigants, and that a professional lawyer would not have made such an omission.